jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 As a `/label` parameter behaves the same way as a local variable, it is also possible to modify its value before overwriting the program counter with it (or storing it in a register, e.g. to implement a function call).

-If the program counter is set to a value that doesn't point to an instruction (because it is bigger than the user program is long) execution halts.
+If the program counter is set to a value that doesn't point to an instruction (because it is bigger than the user program is long) execution halts (see also: [`&halt`](#halt)).

 Note that the program counter counts every instruction (in the user program) as an increment of 1.
 A label's value is calculated in the same way.

+Note that after setting the program counter, and until the next instruction in the userland program is executed, the value returned by `&get_program_counter` is undefined (i.e. it will still provide a value, but it may not be the one you expect).

 ---